TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/Index.rst

 A Controller is an object of an extension, which is instantiated and called inside of extbase by the :php:`Dispatcher` object.
 The controller takes care of the complete flow inside of the extension.
-It is the link between the Request, the Domain Model and the reaction in form of the Response.
-Inside the *Controller*, the data necessary for the flow is fetched from the respective Repositories, prepared according to the demand from outside and passed to the code responsible for the output (*View*).
+It is the link between the :php:`Request`, the Domain Model and the reaction in form of the :php:`Response`.
+Inside of the *Controller*, the data necessary for the flow is fetched from the respective Repositories, prepared according to the demand from outside and passed to the code responsible for the output (*View*).
 Besides this main task, a Controller